Getting to Manchester

 Cycling is popular in Manchester and the city is home to several dedicated cycling routes, including on Oxford Road where much of our campus is based.

-We offer subsidised bike hire for students through Biko Bikes/second-hand bike sales at our Owens Park Campus, as well as free or subsidised bike lock schemes.
+We offer subsidised bike hire for students through Biko Bikes and second-hand bike sales at our Owens Park Campus, as well as free or subsidised bike lock schemes.

 The Bee Network cycle hire scheme is also available for student use.
 A docking station is situated opposite the gates of Owens Park Campus.